devnall/til/README.md

 # til

+a.k.a.
+Today I Learned

-A collection of tips, tidbits, tricks, and snippets that I pick up
+A collection of tips, tidbits, tricks, and snippets that I've picked up which may come in handy in the future.